Have you seen our iPhone App? Do you have one? No? Really?

 Don’t be a lemming

 First of all, you don’t have to follow the crowd.
-Just because Mobile is cool and trendy, doesn’t mean it will be successful for you (see the ‘popular’ kids at school as an example).
+Just because it’s cool and trendy, doesn’t mean it will be successful (see the ‘popular’ kids at school as an example).
 There are some fundamental questions you need to ask of your business first, before you can determine your mobile strategy.

 Five Questions to ask of your business:

 Does your business lend itself well to mobile?

 You have to be realistic.
 There are just some businesses that don’t lend themselves well to the mobile web – certainly the App market – and you have to ask yourself, is yours one of them?

 Anecdotally, the average lifespan of an iPhone App is 2 weeks – in all likelihood because the App is pointless or poorly thought out or designed.
 To justify the expense of developing one you need to be sure it will be used.

 Brainstorm a few ideas and share them with your customers.
 Feed the response back into the decision process.

 Can you improve the customer brand experience via mobile?

 If your customers access your product via the web, could you make their life easier by providing mobile access too?
 The key here, is to ensure that the mobile and web version are integrated, otherwise there is a disconnect and you compromise on the customer experience.